Total Hip Replacement Surgery

 Your ability to return to your chosen sporting goals will be specifically tailored to you by your surgeon and treating physiotherapist.

 In general terms you should allow the hip to fully heal before increasing your level of activity or loading the joint dynamically.
 There are certain sports that may put extra stress on your new joint and your surgeon may therefore advise you to avoid these.
 It’s important to discuss any concerns you may have with your specialist prior to surgery and set clear goals with realistic expectations.
 Contact sports should be avoided as a rule but there are exeptions.
 Walking can be increased gradually within the pain limits from day one.
 Water based gentle exercises can be started as soon as able with waterproof dressings for the wound.
 Swimming can start once you feel safe in the water.
 Once confident breast stroke is also fine.
 Water based exercises help to recover immensely and helps to feel the hip near normal or normal soon.
 Sports that are safer and do not put excess stress on the joint such as Golf, Tennis, Swimmming, Cycling, Skiing, most Gym Classes and Exercise Machines (Exercise Bike, Elliptical Trainer and Rowing Machine)

 Hard work with the physiotherapy exercises will be rewarded.
 Your hip replacement will commonly improve for up to a eighteen months after surgery.

 Our In-Hospital physiotherapy team will usually visit you on the day of surgery.
 If your surgery finishes late in the day then they will visit first thing the following morning.
 You will be shown the how to mobilise with crutches and be led through the initial exercise programme.
-It is advisable to take two walks every day, starting with short distances and increasing as your strength and stamina allow.
+It is advisable to take short frequent walks every day, starting with short distances and increasing as your strength and stamina allow.